Lori Desautels

 Lori Desautels will be a special guest at The Learning Brain Exchange

 At this year’s Learning Brain Exchange, we are honored to welcome Dr. Lori Desautels, an internationally recognized educator, author, and pioneer in Applied Educational Neuroscience.
-Her work bridges the gap between brain science and classroom practice—empowering educators to understand how the brain, body, and relationships shape learning and behavior.
+Her Tuesday morning session will be focused on the new MTSS for Adults framework her team has developed.

 Who Is Dr. Lori Desautels?